fsantanna-no/ce0/doc/manual.md

 i    myCounter    x_10          -- variable identifiers
 ```

-## Indexes
+## Numbers

-An tuple/union index is a dot `.` followed by sequence of digits:
+A number is a sequence of digits:

 ```
-.0    .20                       -- tuple/union indexes
+0    20
 ```

+Numbers are used in tuple & union discriminators.

 ## Native tokens